adilahmed31/cs537-Discussion-su22/week-7/README.md

 pthread_mutex_destroy(&mutex);
 ```

 After destroying the mutex, all calls to this mutex variable will fail.
-Sometimes it won't cause any problem without explicitly destroy it, but it is always a good practice to do so.
+Sometimes it won't cause any problems if you don't explicitly destroy it, but it is always a good practice to do so.
 See this [link](https://stackoverflow.com/questions/14721229/is-it-necessary-to-call-pthread-mutex-destroy-on-a-mutex) for more details.

 ## Condition Variable
 [Why is CV required?](https://stackoverflow.com/questions/12551341/when-is-a-condition-variable-needed-isnt-a-mutex-enough)

-Below are some functions (from the man page) that you may need to know for this project.
+Below are some functions (from the man page) that you may need to know for the next project.

 ```C
 #include <pthread.h>